 SUBJECT:

 DUE DATE:

 TASK NAME:

 TEACHER:

 STUDENT NAME:

-Declaration of Original Wor k
+Declaration of Original Work

-on is to remind you that all work you submit must be your own sed from other sources or copied from another student.
+The purpose of this declaration is to remind you that all work you submit must be your own work and must not be plagiarised from other sources or copied from another student.

-This declaration must be e completed and submitted with the assessment task.

-and what you have read.
-Ask a teacher, parent or ed help to understand what plagiarism and academic
+- \ This declaration must be completed and submitted with the assessment task. - \ Sign only if you understand what you have read.
+Ask a teacher, parent or carer/guardian if you need help to understand what plagiarism and academic misconduct is.

-DECLARATION

-assessment before; I have kept a copy of the that I used in the product of the words, ideas and in the words, ideas and underselves. ubmitted is my own work and has not been submitted for his assessment and all relevant notes and reference material action of the assessment; s for all sources of information that are not my own, including mages of others. stood the School's policy on assessment and academic task complies with those policies.
+DECLARAT ION assess ork that I have submitted is my own work and has r ment before; not been s submit ted for kept a copy of this assessment and all relevant no sed in the production of the assessment; tes and re eferenc e material I have given references for all sources of information that are not my own, including the words, ideas and images of others. ı, including I have read and understood the School's policy on assess y and that this task complies with those policies. sment an d acad emic Student's Sig gnature:I Date: / Parent's Sig nature: Date: /

-Student's Signature: Date:/

-Parent's Signature: Date://

-COONABARABRAN HIGH SCHOOL YEAR 7-10 COURSE ASSESSMENT TASK APPLICATION FOR EXTENSION/ POSTPONEMENT
+COONABARABRAN HIGH SCHOOL

+YEAR 7-10 COURSE ASSESSMENT TASK

+APPLICATION FOR EXTENSION/ POSTPONEMENT

 NAME: YEAR:

 SUBJECT: TEACHER:

-DATE OF APPLICATION: NOW DUE:
+DUE DATE: DATE OF APPLICATION: NOW DUE:

-DEASON EOD ADDI ICAT ION:

-REASON FOR APPLICAT ION:
+REASON FOR APPLICAT ON:

 Student's Signature: Parent's Signature:

 Subject Teacher: